 Our Resident Ministers

-First Pres welcomed our tenth cohort of Resident Ministers in August of 2019.
-Rev. Amy Ruhf, Andrew Frazier, and Rev. Khayla Johnson arrived full of energy, vision and passion for ministry and leadership here in Ann Arbor and immediately began an intentional process of on-boarding here into the life of First Pres.
+First Pres welcomed our tenth cohort of Resident Ministers in August of 2021.
+Megan Berry, Hannah Lundberg and Rev. Matthew J. Warfield arrived full of energy, vision and passion for ministry and leadership here in Ann Arbor and immediately began an intentional process of on-boarding here into the life of First Pres.

 Megan graduated in May 2021 from Louisville Presbyterian Theological Seminary.
 She spent her undergraduate years at Drury University in Springfield, Mo., where she earned a BA degree in Music with a Psychology minor in December 2017 and served an internship in a local church to explore Christian ministry.
 A flutist, Megan envisioned a career as a musician or music educator before discerning a call to serve as a pastor for small congregations.

 Megan comes from Independence, Mo., and has worked in an administrative position in her home parish and as a seminarian at an urban church in Kansas City.
 A candidate for ministry in the Presbyterian Church (USA) in her home presbytery, Heartland Presbytery in Kansas, Megan will be ordained this fall after completing a full unit of Clinical Pastoral Education (CPE) in Kansas City over the summer.